What is Safety Assurance in Aviation SMS

 - How did you choose risk controls?

-If you can show answers to these questions for a given safety issue, then you are clearly maintaining your process so long as what you show is in line with the process you developed and documented.
+If you can show answers to these questions for any given safety issue in your SMS database or spreadsheet, then you are clearly maintaining your process so long as what you show aligns with your documented data analysis process.
+Obviously, an SMS database will be superior over spreadsheets when demonstrating SMS compliance to the data analysis requirements.

 Analysis of Data of “Products and Services”